Ripe Tallow Plums are tangy and a delightful trailside nibble. Photo by Green Deane

 Tallow Plum is gangly and has small thorns.

-The pulp of the seed itself is purgative raw.
+The pulp of the seed itself is purgative raw, and is used as a seasoning.
 A few can be eaten after cooking but if too many cooked ones are consumed, like the raw ones, they becomes a most efficient laxative.
 The fruit is known to quench thirst, is used as a drink and in making jams and jellies.
 In Tazania the Sandawe (Bushmen) rely on the fruit as a staple.
+The seed oil is use for skin moisturizing and as of this writing is commercially available costing $5 and ounce, not counting shipping.

 Addendum March 2018: A strapping, young, adult male reported to me that he ate about 20 Gopher Apples and 10 Tallow Plums at one sitting.
 They gave him temporary premature ventricular contractions which he verified by a heart monitor.
 And they went away in a short while.
 Thus we don’t which fruit might have caused said, or a combination of them, the amount, or if it was a personal sensitivity or something else entirely.